tel: +48 888 99 98 98

 • They are highly resistant to demagnetization by external magnetic sources,

-• Key role in advanced technologically fields – find application in HDD drives, electric motors, medical equipment and very advanced devices.
+• Key role in advanced technologically fields – find application in computer drives, electric motors, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: